Kennedy Half Dollars

 Despite composition changes, the Kennedy half dollar remains a favorite among collectors.
 Here you'll find a wide selection of carefully graded clad and silver Kennedy half dollars, including single coins, sets, Proofs and more.
 All backed by our 45-day Money Back Guarantee of Satisfaction!

-In a poll, the Kennedy Half Dollar ties for the top spot among coin collectors.
+In a 2016 poll, the Kennedy half dollar tied for the top spot among coin collectors.
 President Kennedy's famous call to action during his inaugural address in 1961 still resonates: "Ask not what your country can do for you – ask what you can do for your country."
-As the first president born in the 20th century and the youngest ever elected, he also was a decorated WWII hero who sought to ease Cold War tensions.
-Many Kennedy Half Dollar collectors recall how the president proposed federal programs for the elderly and the poor and also launched a drive for a civil-rights bill to end racial segregation.
+The first president born in the 20th century, and the youngest ever elected, he was also a decorated WWII hero who sought to ease Cold War tensions.
+Many Kennedy coin collectors recall how the president proposed federal programs for the elderly and the poor and also launched a drive for a civil-rights bill to end racial segregation.

-Kennedy half dollars provides opportunities for coin collectors of all levels.
-Whether you are starting out or are lured by the thrill of the search for error coins and varieties, you can keep track of your growing Kennedy Half Dollar collection with this handy checklist.
+Collecting Kennedy half dollars provides opportunities for coin collectors of all levels.
+Whether you are just starting out or lured by the thrill of hunting error coins and varieties, you can keep track of your growing Kennedy coin collection with this handy checklist.

-Due to a rise in precious metals in 1965, the silver content in a Kennedy Half Dollar dropped to 40%.
-In 1971, silver was eliminated altogether, except for a few pieces dated 1971-D and 1977-D that were struck in silver-clad composition by error, plus special collector coins and Proof sets.
+Due to a rise in precious metal prices in 1965, the silver content in a silver Kennedy half dollar was reduced to 40%.
+And in 1971, silver was eliminated altogether except in special collector coins, Proofs and a few 1971-D and 1977-D pieces struck in silver-clad composition by error.